 July 2nd, 2025 / 0 Comments

 Did you know that by the time a child feels thirsty, they are likely already dehydrated?
-The body loses water throughout the day through urine, sweat and breathing.
-It is important to replace those fluids by making sure kids drink enough before they feel thirsty and prevent symptoms of dehydration, especially in the hot summer months.
+It’s important to replace those fluids by making sure kids drink enough before they feel thirsty and prevent symptoms of dehydration, especially in the hot summer months.

-Children and babies are more likely to become dehydrated than adults.
-Their bodies don’t cool down efficiently and they may not recognize the signs of thirst until they’re already mildly dehydrated.
-In the heat, children lose fluids more quickly than adults through sweating and faster breathing and heart rates during physical activity.
+Children are more vulnerable to dehydration than adults.
+Their bodies don’t cool down as efficiently, and they may not recognize the signs of thirst until they’re already mildly dehydrated.
+In the summer heat, children lose fluids more quickly than adults, not only through sweating and urine, but through faster breathing and heart rates during physical activity.

 Getting active kids to keep drinking can be a challenge.
+Kids learn by watching others, so everyone in the family (adults too!) should make an effort to drink the right amount of water every day.
 Here are some tips to help your entire family build healthy hydration habits.

 The amount of water that is best for a child to drink each day depends on their age and any health conditions.
 General recommendations for daily water intake for children are: